mikemcbride/dotfiles/README.md

 xcode-select --install
 ```

-**SSH for GitHub**

-The setup script will clone git repos via SSH (Linux script will clone via HTTP in case its a server).
-Make sure you're [set up to do that](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) before running the install script or it won't work.

 **Node**

 You need to have [Node](https://nodejs.org/en/download) installed.
 I'd suggest making sure you are on a current version prior to executing the install script.